codeborne/jvm2dts/README.md

 ### Nullability

 jvm2dts can read _Nullable_ annotations and will append ``?`` to the name of a variable.
-This is done using ASM, so the package may need to be updated once new versions of Java release.

 ### JsonProperty (from [com.fasterxml.jackson.core/jackson-annotations](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-annotations))